top of page

 200- 1100 EPG MEDIUM

-The equine has a burden of parasite eggs that is above the recommended threshold for worming.
-Worm the equine and retest approx 8 weeks time routinely.
+The equine has a burden of parasite eggs that is above the standard recommended threshold for worming and most likely will require a deworming treatment.
+After treatment retest approx 8-10 weeks time.
+In winter time use risk assessment to find if encysted small redworm treatment would be advised.

 1150 EPG + HIGH